Luxorth1/PnemoniaClassificationModel/README.md

 ## Getting Started

 You will need to have Anaconda Navigator, and some install of Jupyter Notebook in order to view these documents.
-Keep in mind all data is retrieved from the internet via provided data sets, or web scraping scripts.
+Keep in mind all data is retrieved from the internet via provided data sets.

 ### Prerequisites